zhihanyang2022/off-policy-continuous-control/README.md

 # CleanRL

-*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow*
+*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow.*

-*It has a strong focus on helping learners.*
+*With a strong focus on helping learners.*

 PLEASE NOTE THAT THIS REPO IS UNDER ACTIVE CONSTRUCTION.

-## Why this repo?
+## You might ask: "Why this repo?"

 |              Problems with some repos              |                 Our solutions                |
 |:--------------------------------------------------:|:--------------------------------------------:|